Spicy peppadew mead

 • 21 kg

-Cappings contain about 38% honey but this is very dependent on how long they are left to drip; and whether a hot knife, roller or spatula has been used.
+The cappings contain about 38% honey but that is dependent on how long they are left to drip; and whether a hot knife, roller or fork was used.

-If using 23L carboy you would need 21kg of cappings, or some liquid honey.
-They would most likely contain plenty of pollen; nutrients for the yeast.
+If using a 23L carboy you would need 21kg of cappings; or some liquid honey.
+The comb fragments would most likely contain plenty of pollen; nutrients for the yeast.

 Filter off the wax and pour the liquid into the carboy together with the tea and spicy peppadews.

-I now add one small piece of comb; prick the cells so the yeast can get to the honey.
+I now add one small piece of whole fresh comb; prick the cells so the yeast can get to the honey.

 Too much wax means you will not be able to add enough rainwater.

-There are concerns about the fruit floating at the surface and out of the liquid.
-This can be countered by using a porous bag with marbles to weight the spicy peppadews down.
+There are concerns about the fruit floating at the surface above the liquid.
+This can be countered by using a porous bag with marbles to weigh down the spicy peppadews.
 The wax-cappings add yet more nutrients for the yeast.

 In short there are many different ways to make your spicy peppadew mead.